Maat Pitaah Ke Charnon Mein Swarg: Plot

-Shubh, the only son of Kamla and Satyanarayan Tripathi, is a bright and affectionate boy.
+Shubh, the only son of Kamala and Satyanarayan Tripathi, is a bright and affectionate boy.
 He is disabled and needs an operation on one of his legs.
-However, Kamla dies in a stampede while trying to raise enough money to pay for Shubh's operation.
+However, Kamala dies in a stampede while trying to raise enough money to pay for Shubh's operation.
 Satyanarayan gets remarried to Yashoda, who is very fond of Shubh.
 Even though the Tripathi family is able to raise enough money, doctors reveal that it is too late for Shubh's operation.

 Shubh grows up into a mature and responsible young man.
-He dotes on his younger half brothers - Arjun and Ansh.
-Being disabled, Shubh has to face many insults and disappointments but remains unwavering in his devotion to God and to his parents.
+He dotes on his younger half brothers: Arjun and Ansh.
+Being disabled, Shubh has to face many insults and disappointments but remains unwavering in his devotion to God and to Satyanarayan and Yashoda.
 Satyanarayan especially trusts Shubh.
-Arjun marries Lolita and Shubh marries Suhani.
-Arjun and Lolita start poisoning Yashoda's mind against Shubh and Suhani.
+Arjun marries Lalita and Shubh marries Suhani.
+Arjun and Lalita start poisoning Yashoda's mind against Shubh and Suhani.
 As a result, Yashoda's love for Shubh begins to waver.
-This leads to a series of complications with Shubh and Suhani leaving the Tripathi house, Suhani vanishing, and being found but with a changed appearance, and Arjun taking over the control of the household with Lolita's help.
+This leads to a series of complications with Shubh and Suhani leaving the Tripathi house, Suhani vanishes but is later found with a changed appearance, and Arjun taking over the control of the household with Lalita's help.

 In the end, all gets well, though the Tripathi family suffers some irreversible losses in the process.